alarm-redist/fifty-states/analyses/NE_leg_2020/doc_NE_leg_2020.md

 1. be contiguous [NCSL 184]
 2. have equal populations [NCSL 24]
 3. be geographically compacts [NCSL 184]
-4. preserve county and municipality boundaries as much as possible
+4. preserve county and municipality boundaries as much as possible [NCSL 184]
 5. preserve cores of prior districts  [NCSL 185]
 6. be not favoring any incumbent [NCSL 185]
 7. be not favoring any political party [NCSL 185]